-In essence, CRM can help you to recognise the value of its customers and to capitalise on improved customer relations.
+In essence, CRM can help you to recognise the value of your customers and capitalise on improved customer relations.
 The better you understand your customers, the more responsive you can be to their needs.
 See more on the business benefits of CRM systems.

 Do I need a CRM system?